sebastian-lapuschkin-sideprojects/raspberrypi/README.md

 The external disk I have connected and had at my disposal was a conventional HDD with physically moving parts, i.e. a spinning disk.
 In order to minimize energy consumption and prolong the life expectancy of the drive, I have set the disk up to enter an "idle" status after a certain time of inactivity.
 See [disk-standby.md](disk-standby.md) for details.

 ### Installing Nextcloud
 Now, let's install Nextcloud(pi) and use it as an easy to access file server to the local network.
-Follow the instructions in[nextcloudpi.md](nextcloudpi.md).
+Follow the instructions in [nextcloudpi.md](nextcloudpi.md).

 ### FUTURE CONSIDERATIONS.
 consider rebooting once a week or so using cron jobs: also caching and logging of pi-hole